Omar Chehab

 Omar Chehab, Aapo Hyvärinen, Andrej Risteski

-Spotlight, Advances in Neural Information Processing Systems (NeurIPS), 2023
+Spotlight, Conference on Neural Information Processing Systems (NeurIPS), 2023

 Annealed Importance Sampling uses a prescribed path of distributions to compute an estimate of a normalizing constant.
 We quantify how the choice of path impacts the estimation error.